 Beyond qEEG-guided neurofeedback training, we also utilize innovative neurostimulation therapies that are scientifically proven to aid in the treatment of many brain conditions by providing cognitive enhancement.
 Applying continuous electromagnetic pulses to the scalp increases neuron activity and function, which then fights symptoms of brain fog like attention problems, memory loss, and other signs of neural dysfunction.

 Ultimately, most cases of brain fog are temporary, so some people may wonder why they should seek treatment.
 Primarily, severe cases of brain fog can cause distress and affect a person’s quality of life.
 The drop in cognitive function might harm a person’s work or school performance or could even impact their relationships.
+(If you are struggling at work, we have suggestions for broaching the subject with HR and asking for help.)
 It may also be physically dangerous.
 Brain fog dramatically increases the risk of an accident while driving or operating heavy machinery.
 Even something simple like using a kitchen knife may lead to an injury during bouts of brain fog.